mwt5175/NCC/README.md

 ## Neptune Software Suite

-The Neptune Software Suite is a research project I started along time ago.
+The Neptune Software Suite is a research project I started a long time ago.
 This is still hosted on BitBucket, moving to GitHub so all projects are in one location.
 This includes NCC1 which is a rewrite and most up-to-date codebase of NCC.
 NCC was part of the Neptune OS codebase however has since been moved to its own repository due to its complexity.
 The Neptune OS, NCC, and related SDK's and other tools are a Work In Progress (WIP), run at your own risk.

 ## Introduction